GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

   - extensions
 ---

-Manifest V3 introduces a number of changes to Chrome's extension platform.
+[Manifest V3][mv3-docs] introduces a number of changes to Chrome's extension platform.
 In this post, we'll be exploring the motivations and changes introduced by one of the more notable changes: the introduction of the [`chrome.scripting`][scripting-api] API.

 ## What is chrome.scripting?